A guide for schools and education professionals

 SENCO Network

 The SENCO network is for all SENCOs.
 It includes updates from the Inclusion Service, SEN Team and other partners.
-All SENCOs should receive an invite directly.
+All SENCOs should receive an invitation directly.

 For further information contact SEND Strategy at [email protected].